 A commitment to the continual review and improvement of the internal audit activity is a vital aspect of earning and maintaining credibility and trust among its stakeholders.
-The IIA Standards contains an obligation (Attribute Standard 1312: External Assessment) for an external quality assurance review every five years.
+Conformance to the International Standards requires that regular, independent external quality assessments are carried out once every five years.

-Since the inception of the external quality assessments (EQAs) six years ago, commencing in the latter part of 2011–12 we have undertaken over 100 reviews of both public and private sector organisations of varying sizes of internal audit activities.
+Since the inception of external quality assessments (EQAs) eight years ago, commencing in the latter part of 2011-12, we have undertaken over 150 reviews of both public and private sector organisations of varying sizes of internal audit activities.

-A range of services are offered from readiness assessments, the latest service to be offered, through to comprehensive in-depth reviews and follow-up assessments.
-During 2017–18 we undertook 25 reviews (12 in the public sector, 13 in the private sector), a small number of these being readiness assessments, facilitated self-assessments and follow up work.
+We offer a range of services from readiness assessments through to comprehensive in-depth reviews and follow-up assessments.
+During 2018-19 we undertook 26 reviews (12 in the public sector, 14 in the private sector), a small number of these being readiness assessments, facilitated self-assessments and follow up work.

-One of the common themes in the areas for improvement is planning and co-ordination and reliance (Standards 2000–2130).
-Our EQA work shows that of the six areas of conformance, recommendations are within planning and co-ordination and reliance.
+One of the common themes in the areas for improvement is quality assurance and improvement programme (Standards 1300 – 1322).
+Our EQA work shows that of the five areas of conformance, recommendations are within performance and planning.

 The knowledge, experience and support of our review team has helped these organisations to devise action plans to deliver significant improvement.
-The Chartered IIA is seeking to identify common themes in terms of non-conformance with the Standards so that technical guidance, training courses and events can be created to address these areas and thereby providing additional support to internal audit activities and aid conformance with the Standards.
+The Chartered IIA is seeking to identify common themes in terms of non-conformance with the Standards so that technical guidance, training courses and events can be created to address these areas.
+Thereby providing additional support to internal audit activities and in turn, aid conformance with the Standards.

-Our colleagues at IIA Global, following the revision to the Standards, have provided implementation guidance to provide clarity and guidance as to how to demonstrate conformance with the Standards.
+Our colleagues at IIA Global, following the revision to the Standards, have provided implementation guidance to give clarity and guidance as to how conformance with the Standards is demonstrated.

 The implementation guides are available to members.